MaadhavBhatt/ai-suffix-chrome-extension/README.md

 ## Description

 This Chrome extension monitors your Google searches and automatically appends '-ai' to your search queries.
-This helps exclude AI-generated content from your search results, making it easier to find human-authored content.
+This helps exclude the AI overview that Google provides from your search results.

 ## Installation